Free Port Forwarding with Termux

 Common Issues

-• Connection Refused: Verify that your local service (e.g., web server) is running correctly on the specified port before starting the tunnel.
+• Connection Refused: Verify that your local service (e.g., a web server) is running correctly on the specified port *before* starting the tunnel.

 Security Considerations